“Sky Fighters, March 1934″ by Eugene M. Frandzen

 Eugene M. Frandzen painted the covers of Sky Fighters from its first issue in 1932 until he moved on from the pulps in 1939.
 At this point in the run, the covers were about the planes featured on the cover more than the story depicted.
 On the March 1934 cover, Frandzen featured the Morane-Saulnier Parasol (type P)!

-THE PLANES on this th_SF_3403month’s cover are all manufactured by the same firm.
+THE PLANES on this month’s cover are all manufactured by the same firm.
 The leading plane, the red two-seater, is a Morane-Saulnier Parasol (type P).
 The two smaller planes are single-seater Morane-Saulnier (type 27 C1), fighting scouts of the French air force which did fine service at the front during 1916.

 The two-seater was used extensively during the same period by the French and the British for general reconnaissance and for artillery spotting.
 The Morane-Saulnier firm also turned out a twin engined job which saw plenty of active service.